adityagiridhar02/Wealth-Management-System/README.md

 # 💰 Wealth Management System

-A Python-based CLI application to help users manage their financial investments, including stocks, mutual funds, and insurance.
+A Python-based GUI(Streamlit) based application to help users manage their financial investments, including stocks, mutual funds, and insurance.
 This system allows users to add, delete, view, and update financial assets while storing all records securely in an SQLite database.

 ---